rust-lang/blog.rust-lang.org/posts/2023-07-01-rustfmt-supports-let-else-statements.md

----
-layout: post
-title: Rustfmt support for let-else statements
-author: Caleb Cartwright
++++
+layout = "post"
-team: the style team <https://www.rust-lang.org/governance/teams/lang#Style%20team> and the rustfmt team <https://www.rust-lang.org/governance/teams/dev-tools#Rustfmt%20team>
+title = "Rustfmt support for let-else statements" author = "Caleb Cartwright" team = "the style team <https://www.rust-lang.org/governance/teams/lang#Style%20team> and the rustfmt team <https://www.rust-lang.org/governance/teams/dev-tools#Rustfmt%20team>"
----
++++

 Rustfmt will add support for formatting [let-else statements] starting with the nightly 2023-07-02 toolchain, and then let-else formatting support should come to stable Rust as part of the 1.72 release.